tizzo/Conductor/README.md

 is optional for workflows that do not need to be resumed.
 Workflow state storage has a pluggable storage backend allowing it, too, to be persisted to a NoSQL or in memory data store.

 ## Terminology ##

 1. Workflow
 2. Activity
 3. Workflow State
+4. Workflow Activity State
+5. Workflow Storage

 ### 1. Workflow ###

-A workflow is a process.
-These processes have different steps, generically refered to as activities, that a particular workflow moves through.
+A workflow is set of connected steps that are performed in a sequence that represents some business process.
+These processes different steps, generically refered to as activities, can branch and merge and suspend themselves while awaiting external input.

 #### Storage ####